by Texas Homesteader ~

 Recently I was taking advantage of the warmer weather and walked around the barn pasture enjoying the view.

 I’ve written before about discovering some hints of the Home Life from the family who lived here before their home burned in the late 1950’s.
 But today I’m enjoying the actual farming side of their history.
-Come stroll with me and see what made me smile:

 I absolutely love our 1880’s barn and I love the detailing they used in barn construction back then.